lzwjava/blog-source/_posts/2024-11-23-barely-clear-en.md

 This led me to revisit Yin Wang's article, particularly this crucial passage:
 >"When looking at distant objects, the crystalline lens needs to relax and reduce refraction.
 If the image still falls in front of the retina after the lens is completely relaxed, objects appear blurry.
 If you continue to look at the object in this state, the external eye muscles will begin to gently compress the eyeball, making the optical axis slightly shorter (perhaps only 0.x millimeters), and the blurry object will gradually become somewhat clearer.
 If you frequently maintain this slightly blurry state, the repeated small compressions of the optical axis will lead to permanent shortening, and myopia will reverse."

 This passage was a revelation to me.
-Based on this understanding, I recently switched to glasses with a 175-degree reduction, which has worked well.
+Based on this understanding, I recently tried glasses with both 175 and 200-degree reductions, which have worked well.
 By creating more "just barely clear" states, I expect my myopia to reduce by another 100 degrees in the coming year.
 Let's see what happens.

 This experience teaches us that the key isn't about reducing by a fixed number of degrees, but rather about consistently maintaining the "just barely clear" state.
 The specific reduction needed to achieve this state may vary for each person, but what's important is finding and maintaining this optimal point.